Skip to main content

 Enable sorting

-In UI users can sort data by a single column clicking a column header.
-For multiple sorting users hold the Ctrl key and click column headers in the order they want to apply sorting.
-In this case the sort index appears in the column header.
+In the UI, users can sort data by a single column by clicking a column header.
+For multiple sorting, users hold the Ctrl key and click column headers in the desired order.
+The sort index appears in the column header for multi-column sorting.

 The example below shows how to enable sorting for columns: